William Bryk

+William Bryk (born March 12, 1955) is an American lawyer.

+Biography

-William Bryk (born March 12, 1955) is an elected public official in the Town of Antrim, New Hampshire, a journalist, horseman, and perennial candidate.
+Bryk was born and raised near Albany, New York.
+He is an elected public official in the Town of Antrim, New Hampshire, a journalist, a horseman, a lawyer admitted to practice in New Hampshire and New York, and perennial candidate.
+He was a career civil servant for the City of New York from 1977 through 2010.

 Before Bryk left his former residence in Brooklyn, New York, he took advantage of the Constitutional requirement that candidates for U.S. Senator or U.S. Representative live in the state in which they are campaigning by the day of the general election.
 This allowed Bryk to run in the primaries without ever visiting the state.
 Bryk generally ran in races that lacked a credible Democratic candidate.

-Bryk was also a New York City career civil servant, columnist for the New York Sun and contributing writer to New York Press.
-He frequently contributes to Splice Today, edited and published by Russ Smith, former publisher of New York Press.

-In March 2016, Bryk and his wife, Mimi Kramer-Bryk, a former theatre critic for The New Yorker, moved to Antrim, New Hampshire.

-He has been elected to the following offices in the Town of Antrim: Library Trustee, 2017; Cemetery Trustee, 2018, Planning Board Member, 2018, re-elected 2020; Cemetery Trustee, 2021; Supervisor of the Checklist, 2021, re-elected 2022; and Trustee of Trust Funds, 2021.
+Antrim's voters elected him Library Trustee, 2017; Cemetery Trustee, 2018, Planning Board Member, 2018, re-elected 2020; Cemetery Trustee, 2021; Supervisor of the Checklist, 2021, re-elected 2022; and Trustee of Trust Funds, 2021.
+In 2023, he was elected one of Antrim's two members of the Contoocook Valley School Board.